AI Investment Business Regulation

 I have some sympathy with both positions.

-AI in dentistry is impressive.
-When you watch a system analyse a panoramic radiograph and highlight caries, bone loss, and periapical lesions in seconds, it genuinely looks like something new.
-It’s very easy to be fooled by the magic of it, by how a computer can seemingly think.
+I’ve watched demos where AI analyses a panoramic radiograph and highlights caries, bone loss, and periapical lesions in seconds.
+It looks like something new.
+It’s easy to get swept up in how a computer can seemingly think.

 But thinking and proving are different things.
-We need long-term, real-world clinical data before we can say with confidence that AI-assisted diagnosis improves patient outcomes, not just diagnostic accuracy on curated datasets.
+I want to see long-term, real-world clinical data before I’m confident that AI-assisted diagnosis improves patient outcomes, not just diagnostic accuracy on curated datasets.
 There’s a gap between “this AI can identify a lesion on a radiograph” and “this AI makes patients healthier.”

 The ADA’s investment is a vote of confidence, but it’s not a clinical trial.
 It’s not a systematic review.
-It’s a bet, an informed one made by people who understand the landscape, but a bet nonetheless.
+It’s a bet.
+An informed one, made by people who understand the landscape, but a bet.

 What this means for UK dentistry

-The NHS raises its own questions about funding, training, data governance, and clinical responsibility that don’t have easy answers.
+The NHS raises its own questions about funding, training, data governance, and clinical responsibility.
+I don’t have neat answers for any of them.
 But the direction of travel is clear.

 The real test

-Only time will tell how useful this is for the public.
-Pearl is a credible company with genuine regulatory credentials, and I respect the intent behind the ADA’s move.
+Pearl is a credible company with solid regulatory credentials, and I respect the intent behind the ADA’s move.
 But we’re still early.

-The real test isn’t whether AI can read an X-ray.
-It’s whether AI improves the care patients actually receive: catching things that would otherwise be missed, reducing diagnostic variability, making dentistry more equitable and more accessible.
+The real test, to me, isn’t whether AI can read an X-ray.
+It’s whether it improves the care patients actually receive: catching things that would otherwise be missed, reducing diagnostic variability, making dentistry more equitable and more accessible.
+That’s what I’ll be watching for.

 References